satyajitdutt-data/Personal-Fitness/README.md

 ![Fitness dashboard](https://github.com/satyajitdutt-data/Personal-Fitness/assets/144555009/cbe3f23b-f2d5-4180-b553-55f61874707f)

 This repository consists of a dashboard that tracked my fitness journey from Feb-Jun 2023.
+It's important to note that I am 171 cm or 5'8" so the caloric intake was in proportion to my height when it came to fat loss.

 I imported my cycling/movement data from Google Maps Timeline in JSON format obtained from the timeline above.
 I then thoroughly explained the process of parsing it into Python and flattening it for utilization as a Pandas dataframe, with further details